WenhaoLIU123/SI507_Final/README.md

    The project uses plotly to make table and graphs and the links to getting started info for plotly is: https://plot.ly/python/getting-started/ https://plot.ly/python/scattermapbox/
+3. Brief description of code structure
+   Serveal functions are used in this project and some data structures are created for data processing